Frequently Asked Questions

 Can I see what my teammates are working on?

-Yes, use /dig-team to see real-time team presence (who's in which code area).
+Yes, use /dig-team to see team presence (who's in which code area, via git sync).
 Use /dig-activity to see recent team activity.
 Use /dig-who <area> to find the expert for a specific area.

 Does ContextDigger modify my code?